Cycling74/n4m-community/README.md

 - [Nature of Code](https://github.com/dfamil/n4m-examples/tree/master/natureofcode) by [David Familian](https://github.com/dfamil).
 Examples from [Nature of Code](https://natureofcode.com/) by Daniel Shiffman, Vectors chapter.
 - [Node LOM](https://github.com/iamjoncannon/nodeLOM) by [Jonathan Cannon](https://github.com/iamjoncanno).
 Enable Node.js to manipulate a Live session in real time and stream session data externally.
 - [QRCode-generator](https://github.com/avantcontra/n4m-qrcode-generator) by [Contra](https://www.floatbug.com/contra/).
 Generate QRCode image from some text, web URL, etc.

+## Contributing

+The main purpose of this repository is to showcase community projects and material related to Node For Max.
+Please feel free to contribute your work or the work of others.
+See the full [Contributing Guide](./CONTRIBUTING.md) for more details on how to participate in this project.

+In case you find an issue with an existing example or a non-working link please report this by [submitting an issue](https://github.com/Cycling74/n4m-community/issues/new) to this repository.
+Note that you will need to have a GitHub account to submit an issue.

+### Code of Conduct

+We have adopted a Code of Conduct that we expect every participant to adhere to.
+You can find the full text [here](./CODE_OF_CONDUCT.md).

+## Other Resources

+Looking for other `Node For Max` resources?

+* [n4m-core-examples](https://github.com/Cycling74/n4m-core-examples/) A collection of Cycling '74 authored, core techniques and practices to get started with `Node For Max`
+* [n4m-examples]() A collection of small-scale examples that show how to use `Node For Max` maintained by Cycling '74